dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 ## Create semantic models

-The following steps describe how to set up [semantic models](/docs/build/semantic-models).
-Semantic models contain many object types (such as entities, measures, and dimensions) that allow MetricFlow to construct the queries for metric definitions.
+[Semantic models](/docs/build/semantic-models) contain many object types (such as entities, measures, and dimensions) that allow MetricFlow to construct the queries for metric definitions.

-- Each semantic model will be 1:1 with a dbt SQL/Python model
+- Each semantic model will be 1:1 with a dbt SQL/Python model.
-- Each semantic model will contain (at most) 1 primary or natural entity
+- Each semantic model will contain (at most) 1 primary or natural entity.
-- Each semantic model will contain zero, one, or many foreign or unique entities used to connect to other entities
+- Each semantic model will contain zero, one, or many foreign or unique entities used to connect to other entities.
-- Each semantic model may also contain dimensions, measures, and metrics &mdash; this is what actually gets fed into and queried by your downstream BI tool.
+- Each semantic model may also contain dimensions, measures, and metrics.
+This is what actually gets fed into and queried by your downstream BI tool.

 In the following steps, semantic models help us define how to interpret the data related to orders.
 It includes entities (like ID columns serving as keys for joining data), dimensions (for grouping or filtering data), and measures (for data aggregations).